Zefile8/Edo-Autoscript/README.md

 List of expressions recognized so far:
 _____________________________________
-once per turn:
+-once per turn:
-" once per turn
+-" once per turn
- target
+- target
- destroy
+- destroy
- then
+- then
-and if you do
+-and if you do
- also
+- also
-\(quick effect\):
+-\(quick effect\):
 _____________________________________